 To find these books, use the Advanced Search in Quest.
 On a separate line, add the word "Sources" to your search, and set the dropdown menu to Subject.
 Then, set the Material Type to Books.
 Your search will look like this:

 In the image above, the search term "medieval art" is just an example.
 You could try narrower terms such as "gothic art."
-You could also try search terms that don't include "art" -- for example, if you wanted to find primary sources about the history of Christianity, you would search for "church history" on the first line and "sources" on the second line.
+You could also try search terms that don't include the word "art" -- for example, if you wanted to find primary sources about the history of Christianity, you would search for "church history" on the first line and "sources" on the second line.

 Unfortunately, there isn't a way to limit your search to secondary sources that contain primary sources.
 Instead, search for secondary sources in the usual ways, and keep an eye out for any that contain primary sources.
 In particular, whenever you're examining a book, be sure to check the table of contents to see whether the book includes any primary source documents.